Strengthen your team and improve focus

 If you want to take back control — to maximize sales, you must wage an all-out war against team dysfunction.
 It is time for your sales team to step up and learn about themselves, one another, and how great sales teams work together.
 That is where we come in.

-After the results are compiled and collected anonymously, we:
+After the sample assessment results are compiled and collected anonymously, we:

 Are you ready to stop this spreading dysfunctional cancer in its tracks or will you turn a blind eye and allow this disease to slowly choke the life from your salesforce?